 LEVEL: Intermediate to Advanced

-Learn how to create beautiful folds of clothing starting with watercolor and and finish it with glass.
+Learn how to create beautiful folds of clothing starting with watercolor and and finishing it with glass.
 Using the direct technique, you will create detailed painterly images using different materials.

-The class will start with a short dem explaining why you can invent your own still life model of drapery and undulations with scarfs and fabrics.
+The class will start with a short demo explaining why you can invent your own still life model of drapery and undulations with scarfs and fabrics.